turbowookie/turbo-wookie/readme.md

 Using the flags is easy, even if you're using `go run`, just append them to the end of the command (as in `go run server.go -dart -config /path/to/config.yaml -nompd`).

 Everything is fairly well documented.

+## Other Uses

+If you really want to, you can use Turbo Wookie as an MPD controller, and output to your speakers instead of to the web (or do both).
+In this case, just adjust your `backend/mpd/mpd.conf`.
+Uncomment one of the other `audio_output` blocks (for most Linux users, the `alsa` output should be fine; OS X and Windows users, I'm not sure what output you need).